Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

   - The version of the SCI specification which you are reporting against MUST be provided.
   -  A software version for the software product about which this report is made, MUST be provided.
 #### Optional reporting requirements
-- The [Software Carbon Intensity](#reporting-the-sci-value) of the entity itself.
-  - `C` SHOULD be reported, but where it is not reported, a reason MUST be provided.
 - Metadata for the SCI value being reported.
   -  Organization SHOULD be provided, where the report is not by an individual contributor.
   -  More information on your calculation methodology MAY be provided, as a freetext comment.
-  -  More information on your report MAY be provided, as a URL linking to an external document or software repository.
+  -  More information on your report MAY be provided, and this MUST be a URL to an external document or software repository.